microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 In this tutorial you learned:

 - How to do failover testing using a Coyote `FailoverDriver` state machine.
-- How to use Coyote in a software services failover scenario.
+- How to use Coyote to test failover in a service.
 - How to use `--sch-pct` testing on multiple processes to find tricky bugs more quickly.
 - How to specify the `--graph-bug` argument so that the coyote test tool would produce a snapshot-DGML diagram of the final state of the system when the bug was found.